This long long post details some homemade modifications, repairs and fixes I have done over the years.

 - It took two people for many of the bends, one to bend, the other to stand on things and hold the ends of tubes at the right angles.

 - There is definitely a minimum radius possible, and you will ruin (flatten) a bend when you try to push your luck.
-For one inch it was around nine inch radius.
+For one inch it was around nine nine-inch radius.
 Experimenting with emt will not give the same results as the real thing, but is worth practicing with.

 - Very, very helpful hint >>You cannot change bend radius as you bend without it showing unless you smoothly adjust die as you roll tube, but you are guessing and each time I tried it I screwed up.
 Hint, when you have a bend such as on the bow where it gets tighter as you move forward you should bend entire tube to minimum radius required. (this means your bending it too much for some of the distance, this is ok) Then have your helper stand on it while you unbend it. (straighten) You see the bender easily makes a very nice uniform bend and you can easily and uniformly unbend just the portion you want.
 I used a cardboard template matching the bow curve, then simply unbent the tube until it was a perfect fit.
 I made a template for the stern also, then flipped them for port and starboard.
 Luckily the boat was the same on both sides, whew.